-With the changing times and advancement in technology, more and more companies and firms started to show up and it has become really important to regulate the functioning of these firms in India.
-Hence, the Indian Partnership Act, 1932 was brought into the picture.
+With the changing times and advancements in technology, more and more companies and firms started to show up and it has become really important to regulate the functioning of these firms in India.
+Hence, the Indian Partnership Act, of 1932 was brought into the picture.
 It is a well-known fact that Indian law is influenced by English law to a large extent and so is the case with the partnership law.
-The English Partnership Act, 1890 is based on precedents and customs.
+The English Partnership Act, of 1890 is based on precedents and customs.
 It will be wrong to assume that before the Partnership Act there was no law regulating the firms, rather the Indian Contract Act, 1872 contained a special chapter (CHAPTER XI) which was entirely dedicated to the laws governing partnership firms, nonetheless, it was not sufficient and needed alteration and hence, the Partnership Act, 1932 was formed and CHAPTER XI of the Contract Act was repealed.

-A firm will not be dissolved when only one or a few of the partners have ceased to carry their business rather when all the partners cease their right, it is then that a firm will be dissolved.
+A firm will not be dissolved when only one or a few of the partners have ceased to carry out their business rather when all the partners cease their rights, it is then that a firm will be dissolved.
 The use of the word ‘all’ in section 39 signifies that the reader should understand that if there is some change or addition between the partners then the ‘partnership’ will be dissolved not the ‘firm’.

 In the case of Narendra Bahadur Singh v.
 Chief Inspector Of Stamps, U.P. , Allahabad High court elaborated on the concept of dissolution of the firm by saying, “…mere dissolution of a firm does not bring about a complete extinction of the firm itself.
 The firm, even though for the limited purposes mentioned in the relevant sections, continues to exist until its affairs are finally and completely wound up.
 It is only after the dissolution of the firm that its affairs can be wound up at the instance of any of the partners.”